 Montgomery Cliff (in his last role) plays James Bower, an American physicist visiting West Germany who's recruited by a shady CIA agent, named Adam, to help them with the defection of a ...
 See full summary »

-This pseudo-biographical movie depicts 5 years from 1885 on in the life of the Viennan psychologist Freud (1856-1939).
+This pseudobiographical movie depicts five years from 1885 on in the life of the Viennese psychologist Sigmund Freud (1856-1939).
 At this time, most of his colleagues refuse to cure hysteric patients, because they believe they're just simulating to gain attention.
 But Freud learns to use hypnosis to find out the reasons for the psychosis.
-His main patient is a young woman who refuses to drink water and is plagued by always the same nightmare.
+His main patient is a young woman who refuses to drink water and is plagued repeatedly by the same nightmare.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>